-Please visit AIRA's website for more background or other information on the Measurement and Improvement Initiative.
-Please direct questions and/or comments via AIRA's online Technical Assistance form.
+Please visit AIRA's website for more information on the M&I Initiative.
+Please direct questions and/or comments via AIRA's online technical assistance form .

 Appendix A: Glossary of Terms and Acronyms

 AART: The Aggregate Analysis Reporting Tool, an application used to display and share results from the Measurement and Improvement process.